The ability to visualize big data in 3D and use that data to collaborate across disciplines through Mixed Reality is transforming cancer research.

 As opposed to Virtual Reality (VR), Augmented or Mixed Reality (AR, MR) works by mapping holograms over real, physical space through the help of a head set.
 With Mixed Reality, you can still see and interact with your immediate environment instead of being absorbed completely in a simulated world like with VR.

-According to Fortune, “Microsoft refers to AR as mixed reality, and it is still relatively new phenomenon that generated much interest after the popularity of last summer’s blockbuster mobile game,” Pokemon GO.
+According to Fortune, “Microsoft refers to AR as mixed reality, and it is still a relatively new phenomenon that generated much interest after the popularity of last summer’s blockbuster mobile game,” Pokemon GO.

 However, when it comes to cancer studies in the medical field, the Microsoft HoloLens Mixed Reality headset is helping researchers across disciplines collaborate in real-time in order to come up with better cures faster.